 Deception can be :

-• The use of URL links leads you to a fake site that mimics a genuine one you trust.
+- Fake URLs that mimic legitimate sites to capture credentials that mimics a genuine one you trust.
 This staged website will have been set up to get user’s credentials.

 If it’s the latter, the hidden malware can be :